tjangxu/youchoach-skeleton/README.md

     - Correctly setup and handle the transactions.
     - Write your DDL (create tables,...) in a separate `.sql` file, which you also put under version control.
 - Think about security (Basic Auth. or JWT), but is doesn't have to be a priority.
-    - Maybe make it a separate technical story.
+- Use materialize CSS and Angular for the front-end

 ## Functional Stories

 The functional requirements are written down as stories.

-- The functional analyst/Product owner will be available to answer all your questions
+- The functional analyst/Product owner will be available to answer all your questions during the Scrum of Scrums
 - The functional analyst made some design decisions, if you want to challenge those, you always can.
 Come prepared though. :grin:

 ### Story 1: Register